MicrosoftDocs/Devices-docs/surface/surface-customer-self-repair-surface.md

 Technically inclined individuals with the knowledge, skills, and required tools can perform self-serve repairs<sup>1</sup> on eligible Surface devices by following the applicable [Surface Service Guide](https://www.microsoft.com/download/100440) or [article](https://support.microsoft.com/surface/replace-the-feet-on-surface-devices-791bcf1d-db4a-4807-816e-06d30072383d).

-Self-repair replaceable components are available for purchase through [device resellers](https://www.microsoft.com/surface/business/where-to-buy-microsoft-surface#DEVICESRESELLERS).
+Self-repair replacement components are available for purchase through [device resellers](https://www.microsoft.com/surface/business/where-to-buy-microsoft-surface#DEVICESRESELLERS).
 There are no certifications required to repair or service a Surface device.
-Replaceable components have a 1-year Limited Hardware Warranty.<sup>2</sup>
+Replacement components have a 90-day Limited Hardware Warranty.<sup>2</sup>

 Microsoft is partnering with [ifixit.com](https://www.ifixit.com/Tools/Toolkits) to offer complete tool kits to repair electronics.
 Use iFixit's everyday precision tool kit or essential electronics tool kit to repair your computers, tablets, game consoles, and or other electronic gadgets.